iohkedu/cardano-education-program/lace-course/lessons/02-installing-lace/02-Installing-and-setting-up-Lace.md

 ![Enter recovery phrase](images/02-02-04.png)

 When typing in the recovery phrase words, use the **Tab** key to autocomplete a single word.
-As mentioned in the [*Key generation for wallets*](https://github.com/iohkedu/cardano-education-program/blob/lace-course/lace-course/01-lessons/01-Introduction-to-blockchain-and-wallets.md#15-key-generation-for-wallets) section, the first four letters unambiguously define a seed word.
+As mentioned in the *Key generation for wallets* section from lesson one, the first four letters unambiguously define a seed word.
 After entering the last word, Lace will check if the last word, which contains the checksum of previously input data, is correct.
 Then, click **Next** and the wallet setup window appears.

 ![Wallet name and password](images/02-02-05.png)